jrief/django-formset/docs/source/date-time-range.rst

 The ``DateRangeField`` can be configured to use one of these widgets:

 * :class:`formset.widgets.DateRangePicker` – as shown here.
+* :class:`formset.widgets.DateRangeDualPicker` – the picker has two separate calendar sheets for entering the lower- and upper date.
 * :class:`formset.widgets.DateRangeTextbox` – just an input field accepting two dates.
-* :class:`formset.widgets.DateRangeCalendar` – just the calendar widget without input field.
+* :class:`formset.widgets.DateRangeCalendar` – just the calendar widget without an input field.
+* :class:`formset.widgets.DateRangeDualCalendar` – widget without an input field, but with two separate calendar sheets, one for entering the lower- and one to enter the upper date.

-If this field shall be initialized with a default value using attribute ``initial``, the given value must be a tuple or list of two dates.
-Then the first date is the start date and the second date is the end date of the given range.
+If this field shall be initialized with a default value using attribute ``initial``, the given value must be a two-tuple or list of two dates.
+Then the first date is the lower date and the second date is the upper date of the given date range.

 The view handling this form can be implemented like this: